 Gemini and "surrounding"

 Gemini truly starts where Taurus ended - with Orion.
 The famous star Betelgeuse is at 3°45’ sid.
 Gemini.
 At 5 degrees on the ecliptic we find the "anti GEN" point (Galactic Equatorial Nodes).

 Pollux and Castor are the name-giving "Twin Stars" - they are a little north of the ecliptic in the later part of the Sign/constellation - it's like they stand with their feet on the galactic equator and the heads near Cancer.

-Gemini is of mutable air, home of Mercury.
-Traditionally Gemini is about the logic mind, communication and commerce.
-It's a very social and fast as well as curious and open to the New, whatever that may be....
-Pollux and Castor (the Twins) are of two realms.
-Pollux is the one connected to the "higher and spiritual realms' and Castor managing the earthly day to day life - they work together, hand in hand, combining the two realms, anchoring the energies.
+Traditionally Gemini is of mutable air and therefore about the logic mind.
+Gemini is about communication and commerce but also collaboration and brings attributes like being very social, fast, curious and openness to the New, whatever that may be....
+Pollux and Castor (the Twins) are of two realms. - Pollux is the one connected to the "higher and spiritual realms" and Castor managing the earthly day to day life - they work together, hand in hand, combining the two realms, anchoring the energies.

 Planetary points in Gemini: (2020 heliocentric data)

 Perihelion: Earth 15-18° , Saturn 5°

 The "anti" Galactic Equatorial Node: It's an axis - it's the two points on the ecliptic, where the Galactic Equator crosses the ecliptic, which currently happens at around 5 degrees of Gemini and Sagittarius.
 There are many cycles that are affecting Earth, the Galaxy and the Universe - the Mayan calendar speaks of them but also many other traditions and mythologies, we just started to re-discover them again.
 At the moment the moment this GEN axis is emphasized on as the precession cross is over-laying it (the solstices parallel and equinoxes square).